Concern over Great Yarmouth coastguard station closure

 Richard Card, from the Norfolk and Suffolk Boating Association, said: "I'm worried whether the new system will be able to replicate the local knowledge that currently exists.

-"It's very much based on electronic wizardry which can break down and hasn't been tested yet."'Mind at rest'
+"It's very much based on electronic wizardry which can break down and hasn't been tested yet."

 Paul Garrod, chairman of the Caister Lifeboat, said he was reassured by the meeting, organised by the MCA, that volunteer coastguard patrols that already exist would still be in place.